nais/doc/nais-application/reference.md

 ### `spec.envFrom[].secret`
 Putting this information in a secret is safer and more flexible than putting it verbatim in a Pod definition or in a container image.
-See [GCP only features/secrets](../gcp/secrets.md) for more information.
+See [addons/secrets](../addons/secrets.md) for more information.

 ## `spec.env[]`
 Custom environment variables injected into your container.